ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </center>
 </html>

-* Looking at this closer level we can clearly see the structures and cyles.
-Looking first at the national line, we see a strong recurring trend that the peaks when there is the **most gun violence occur in July and the dips when there is the least gun violence, occcurs in February of each year**.
+* Looking at this closer level we can clearly see the structures and cycles.
+Looking first at the national line, we see a strong recurring trend that the peaks when there is the **most gun violence occur in July and the dips when there is the least gun violence, occurs in February of each year**.
 Keep those months in mind, we'll see some extra evidence to back it up soon.
 * Looking at Arizona, we see **abnormally high values for gun related deaths** in recent years with the highest point being 8 deaths per 1000000 residents in May of 2002.
 * We also see that **Illinois continues to be very volatile**, going against our hypothesis that more populous states should in general have lower volatilities due to the high sample size negating the noise.
 Indeed, it is much more difficult in Illinois to discern a monthly structure than in other states such as California.

-We turn our attention next to monthly differences in gun murders accross all states.
+We turn our attention next to monthly differences in gun murders across all states.

 ---